 "From the perspective of Zionism, this country does not belong to its citizens, but rather to the Jewish people.
 I recognize one definition of a nation: a group of people that wants to live in sovereignty over itself.
 But most of the Jews in the world have no desire to live in the State of Israel, even though nothing is preventing them from doing so.
 Therefore, they cannot be seen as a nation."

 What is so dangerous about Jews imagining that they belong to one people?
-Why is this bad?
+Why is

 "In the Israeli discourse about roots there is a degree of perversion.
 This is an ethnocentric, biological, genetic discourse.
 But Israel has no existence as a Jewish state: If Israel does not develop and become an open, multicultural society we will have a Kosovo in the Galilee.
 The consciousness concerning the right to this place must be more flexible and varied, and if I have contributed with my book to the likelihood that I and my children will be able to live with the others here in this country in a more egalitarian situation - I will have done my bit.